Introduction

 exported (or non-exported) functions, read contents of the

-file, or even explore the tests/
+LICENSE file, or even explore the tests/

 folder to inspect the robustness of a it’s unit tests.
 Just expand the